-Show the sodargram side by side with terrain so that scientists who are familiar with sodargrams can compare the representations.
+Show the sodargram side by side with terrain so that scientists familiar with sodargrams can compare the representations.
 Of course, sodargrams display multiple time steps so one would need to indicate which column in the sodargram corresponds to the image.
 This indicator would move as an animation progresses.